ISLE OF ULVA

 The Isle of Ulva is located off the west coast of Mull and is approximately 2000 ha.
 (12 km long by 4km wide).
 The island has been inhabited for over 7000 years.
 Ulva has close historical links with the Clan Macquarie, which laid claim to its ownership for centuries.
 As in other areas, Ulva was impacted by the Highland Clearances of the 18th and 19th centuries, with many residents being removed from the island during that period.

 Ulva has suffered significant population decline since the 1800s.
 In 1837 it had a resident population of 604 people living in 16 villages.
 By 1841 the combined population of Ulva and the neighbouring island of Gometra had been reduced to 150 due to evictions during the Highland Clearances and the effects of the Highland Potato Famine.
 By 1889 Ulva’s population had dropped to 53 people.
 The resident population has fluctuated over recent decades; increasing from 13 in 1981 to 30 in 1991 before declining to 16 residents in 2001 and 11 residents in 2011.
-It currently stands at 6 people, two of whom are primary school children - (This has now increased to 11 as of April 2021).
+As of 2024 it stands back at at 16.
 Ecologically, Ulva mostly comprises moorland, grassland and native woodland which along with an extensive largely rocky coastline and intertidal area represent an important natural heritage asset base.
 Transport links on the island consist of non-metaled tracks and paths.
 The island is connected to mainland Mull by a small, community owned but privately-operated ferry.

 In June 2018 with support from the Scottish Land Fund, the Macquarie Group, a crowd-funding appeal and local fundraising, Ulva passed into community ownership using the provisions of Scotland’s Community Right to Buy legislation.